-The MS Degree in Teacher Education with an Educational Studies Concentration and Special Education Specialization is designed for students from a variety of academic backgrounds and careers.
+The MS Degree in Teacher Education with an Educational Studies Concentration and Special Education Specialization is designed for students from a variety of backgrounds and careers.
 The Educational Studies Concentration does not lead to an initial teaching license.
-Students who have a current TN teaching license in a field other than special education may apply to the Track I Masters’ Degree program.
-In addition, students who are interested in acquiring advanced knowledge, skills and competencies in Special Education and who are not seeking initial (apprentice) licensures may apply to the program.
+Students who have a current TN teaching license in a field other than special education may apply to the program.
+In addition, students who are interested in acquiring advanced knowledge, skills and competencies in Special Education and who are not seeking initial licensures may apply to the program.
 Thesis (minimum 30 graduate credit hours) and Non-Thesis (minimum 33 graduate credit hours) options are available.

-After meeting with a licensure coordinator and applying to UT and TPTE, students are required to meet with a special education faculty member.
-For Interventionist (K-8, endorsement code 144; 6-12, endorsement code 145) and Comprehensive (endorsement code 461) Special Education contact Mari Beth Coleman to set up an appointment.
+After applying to UT and TPTE, students are required to meet with a special education faculty member.
+Contact Dr. Mari Beth Coleman to set up an appointment.